lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-share-collection.md

 1. From the **[!UICONTROL Collections]** console, do one of the following:

    * Hover the pointer over the collection you want to share.
-From the quick action thumbnails available for the collection, click on the **[!UICONTROL Settings]** icon.
+From the quick action thumbnails available for the collection, click the **[!UICONTROL Settings]** icon.

      ![](assets/settings-icon.png)